-The much-anticipated Paris Saint-Germain collaboration with Jordan Brand has finally been confirmed and unveiled at the Parc des Princes late last week.
-There had been rumors about the deal earlier this summer, and the thought of a big club such as PSG teaming up with the iconic brand seemed to make all the sense in the world.
+The much-anticipated Paris Saint-Germain collaboration with Jordan Brand was confirmed and unveiled at the Parc des Princes on September 13, 2018.
+There had been rumors about the deal earlier in the summer, and the thought of a big club such as PSG teaming up with the iconic brand seemed to make all the sense in the world.
 By simply roaming the internet and following “football Twitter,” you have probably seen leaked photos of the highly sought after kit, but when PSG’s official site announced the collaboration, the excitement from fans and even non-PSG fans was beautiful to witness.
 For a club with so much ambition, even this announcement was massively impressive.

 While observing my Twitter feed after the official announcement, I was taken aback by some who were unfamiliar with the Jordan Brand.
 This was one of the reasons this collaboration is so important.
 The partnership is not solely for Paris Saint-Germain’s exposure as a football club, but also for Jordan, who even though are largely recognized globally, still need to reach pockets of the population who aren’t as familiar with the logo as American consumers.

 Those who are familiar with Michael Jordan recognize him as the greatest basketball player to ever lace them up.
 Many people are fans of Michael Jordan, even if they are not the biggest fan of basketball.
 But we all know those devoted fans already have their bracket for the 2019 ncaa tourney up and ready to be filled in.
 Even though Jordan does not compete anymore, the sport is still one to follow, especially with the rise of upcoming talent and standout professionals in the game.
 His lucrative resume includes six National Basketball Association championships and five NBA Most Valuable Player awards.
 Throughout his career, Air Jordan exhibited dominance in every aspect of the game and possessed a killer mentality that struck fear into adversaries.
 While Jordan was becoming the best on the court, his shoes were simultaneously flying off the shelves and became some of the most popular footwear in North America and eventually, the rest of the world.